 Try to take a step back and objectively assess your business model.

 - Do you really need to do everything yourself?

 - Is there any way to automate or delegate your work?

 - What projects brought you the best financial results with the least amount of headaches?
 Focus on those!

 - Are you calculating your rates and prices correctly?
 There are several things to unpack here, so we recommend checking out this guide to determine your correct rate.

-- If you are selling services: determine your real hourly rate with a timesheet calculator.
+- If you are selling services: determine your real hourly rate with our freelance rate calculator.
 Factor in your project costs (taxes, hardware, rent, bills, etc.) and add at least a 20-30% profit on top of that.
 A small price increase instills a sense of exclusivity, which, depending on your niche, will draw your target audience in.

 - If you are selling products: keep in mind that pricing is not something you only do once.
 There are multiple strategies for pricing your product, but the simplest ones are adding up variable costs per product or pricing at a profit margin.